 - Out on the fields – The first international study on homophobia in sport

 - Member Federation - Contact Information

 Football Australia are foundation members of the Pride in Sport program.

-THE PROGRAM: Pride in Sport is Australia’s first and only sporting inclusion program specifically designed to assist sporting organisations at all levels with the inclusion of Lesbian, Gay, Bisexual, Transgender, Intersex, queer, asexual and questioning (LGBTIQ+) employees, players, volunteers and spectators.
+THE PROGRAM: Pride in Sport is Australia’s first and only sporting inclusion program specifically designed to assist sporting organisations at all levels with the inclusion of Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) employees, players, volunteers and spectators.

-THE INDEX: The Pride in Sport Index™ (PSI) is the first and only benchmarking instrument specifically designed to assess the inclusion of Lesbian, Gay, Bisexual, Transgender, Intersex, queer, asexual and questioning (LGBTIQ+) people within Australian sport and sporting organisations.
+THE INDEX: The Pride in Sport Index™ (PSI) is the first and only benchmarking instrument specifically designed to assess the inclusion of Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) people within Australian sport and sporting organisations.
 Participating in the index will allow Australian sporting organisations to not only assess their own practice, but determine that which constitutes good practice, along with the ability to benchmark their own initiatives against an external measure and other sporting organisations.

 Get further information from the team at Pride in Sport - visit www.prideinsport.com.au